Editorial Style Guide

 editions—See titles, composition.

--elect—Compounds with elect, meaning newly elected, are hyphenated unless the office title contains two or more words: president-elect, senator-elect, town assessor elect, vice president elect.
+-elect—Compounds with elect, meaning newly elected, are hyphenated unless the office title is an open compound: president-elect, senator-elect, town assessor elect, vice president elect.
+(See vice.)

 ellipsis (...)—Three dots used to indicate an omission in quoted material.
 Do not set off with a space on each side: “Four score and seven years ago our fathers brought forth on this continent a new nation…dedicated to the proposition that all men are created equal.”